rdkcentral/Lightning/README.md

 * The render tree has a single root view
 * The View class may be subclassed to add additional functionality (`BorderView`, `FastBlurView`, `SmoothScaleView`)

-### Render cycle
-During every requestAnimationFrame call, ideally at 60fps, the render tree is checked for changes, and those changes are rendered to the screen:
-* Newly used textures are loaded (images, text, etc)
-* Check the render tree for updates and recalculate only the updated branches
-* Gather the textures of the views, together with the calculated coordinates
-* Render everything to screen

 ### View properties
 Below is a complete list of the properties that are available for any view.